hyperledger/fabric/docs/source/glossary.rst

-A smart contract is code -- invoked by a client application external to the blockchain network -- that manages access and modifications to a set of key-value pairs in the :ref:`World-State`.
-In Hyperledger Fabric, smart contracts are referred to as chaincode.
-Smart contract chaincode is installed onto peer nodes and then defined and used on one or more channels.
+A smart contract is code -- invoked by a client application external to the blockchain network -- that manages access and modifications to a set of key-value pairs in the :ref:`World-State` via :ref:`Transaction`.
+In Hyperledger Fabric, smart contracts are packaged as chaincode.
+Chaincode is installed on peers and then defined and used on one or more channels.

 .. _State-DB: